UsmonovaZulfiya/Meraki_JSE/README.md

 ### Tracking Applications:

 1. Check the status of your adoption applications in your profile/dashboard.
-1. Receive notifications or updates regarding application progress.

 ## 5. Notifications and Alerts

 ### Opt-In for Notifications:

 1. Access the app settings or notification preferences section.
-1. Customize your notification preferences for new pets, application status updates, etc.

 ## 6. Additional Features